On this page

 partition_summariesVARCHARPartition information

-• TABLE( table_snapshot( '<table_name>' ) ): Query an Iceberg table's snapshot metadata using the table_snapshot() function.
+• TABLE( table_snapshot( '<table_name>' ) ): Query the snapshot metadata of an Iceberg table or a Delta Lake table by using the table_snapshot() function.
 Dremio returns records that have these fields:

 ColumnData TypeDescription